remembering the past

 The hippocampus doesn't work in isolation, and is part of a whole-brain network supporting AM retrieval.
-We've have found that distinct parts of this network are associated with different types of memory (e.g., specific vs. general AMs) and different "routes" to memory (e.g., (e.g., generative vs. direct retrieval).
-Currently, we are exploring the contributions of other parts of this network to AM retrieval, such as the cerebellum.
+We've have found that distinct parts of this network are associated with different types of memory (e.g., specific vs. general AMs) and different "routes" to memory (e.g., generative vs. direct retrieval).

 More recently we have found that in depression, imagining the future appears to be more affected than remembering the past.
 This finding, along with increased hippocampal activity, suggest that future simulation is a more intensive process than remembering - perhaps reflecting the fact that future events are novel constructions that require encoding.
 More recently, we have begun to explore other factors that contribute to imagination, including the familiarity of details from episodic memory and creativity, as well as the ways in which imagination can affect memory accuracy.

-We have also found ways in which memory reductions can be mitigated.
-With collaborators at Macquarie University, we found that older adults retrieve more episodic detail about their past experiences when they remember with their spouse as compared to when they remember alone.
+We have also found ways in which memory decline can be mitigated.
+With collaborators at Macquarie University, we found older adults retrieve more detail about past experiences when remembering with their spouse.

 In a current work on aging, we are examining whether differences in brain variability underpin changes in cognition.
 We are also using fMRI to understand why the ability to recognize some emotions (e.g., fear) is reduced in older age while other emotions (e.g., disgust) is relatively preserved.